jstowers/DataStructures/sort/quickSort/README.md

 - Recursion occurs _after_ the work is done, not before like Mergesort.

 ## Advantages

-Divide-and-conquer algorithm.
+- Divide-and-conquer algorithm.

-Shuffling is needed to guarantee performance.
+- Shuffling is needed to guarantee performance.

-Unlike Mergesort which requires an extra array (more storage), Quicksort partitions and sorts in place.
+- Stable - unlike Mergesort which requires an extra array (more storage), Quicksort partitions and sorts in place.

-39% more compares than Mergesort.
+- 39% more compares than Mergesort.

+## Big O Time Complexity

 Faster than Mergesort in most cases, because less data movement:

     Best case:      Number of compares ~ N*(log N), like Mergesort